stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Thank you!
-Two-thirds of the way through a sentence __[Ben laughs]__ and realise I've got nowhere to go with this.
-And I just sort of either peter out, swear, or yell something.
+Two-thirds of the way through a sentence __[Ben laughs]__ and realise I've got nowhere to go with this, and I just sort of either peter out, swear, or yell something.
 And sometimes, sometimes the yelling just fits right in.
 But, yes.

 #### BEN

 To be honest though Tim, that isn't because you've run out of ideas.
-That's because you've realised the idea you've had is *bad*. __[Tim laughs]__
+That's because you've realised the idea you've had is *bad*.

+##### [Tim laughs]

 #### TIM

 That's a good point.
 Yeah.

-#### BEN [crosstalk]
+#### BEN

-There isn't-- it's not like there's no idea there.
+There isn't-- It's not like there's no idea there.
 I mean, I will actually--

-#### TIM [crosstalk]
+#### TIM

-When you run-- __[breaks into laughter]__ There's always an idea!
+_(crosstalk)_ When you run-- __[breaks into laughter]__ There's always an idea!

 #### BEN

 I will sometimes run out of ideas.
 I will stare at you and go-- Uhhhhhhhhhhhhh.
-Give me a second. [__TIM:__ Hang on a mo.]
+Give me a second.

+#### TIM

+Hang on a mo'.

+#### BEN

 That'll happen.

 #### TIM

-Yeah okay.
+Yeah, okay.
 So I suppose the thing is, we don't run out of ideas, we just often run out of *good* ideas. __[chuckles]__

 #### BEN